storybookjs/react-native/WORKLOG.md

 - [x] FIX addon-storysource click navigate
 - [x] FIX addon-links
 - [x] FIX addon-actions
+- [ ] FIX when reloading page selected story should stay (this happens when there's a mismatch between hierarchySeparators)

 - [ ] INVESTIGATE if addon-storysource can use router directly over state method
 - [ ] DISCUSS moving router into a separate package